Skip to main content

 Granularity

-In time-based views (Trends and Employee Trends), use the Daily / Weekly / Monthly toggle to control how dates are bucketed.
-Choose the granularity that matches the cadence of the activity you’re measuring — daily for high-volume signals, monthly for things that happen less often.
+In time-based views (Trends and User trends), use the Daily / Weekly / Monthly toggle to control how dates are bucketed.
+The default is Daily.

-There’s a 20-series limit on Employee and Employee Trends charts.
-If your filter resolves to more than 20 employees in those modes, the chart hides itself and shows a callout.
-Narrow your filter, or switch to Trends mode to aggregate across all employees instead.
+There’s a 20-series limit on Users and User trends charts.
+If your filter resolves to more than 20 users in those modes, the chart hides itself and shows a callout.
+Narrow your filter, or switch to Trends mode to aggregate across all users instead.

 Tables